toddledev/documentation/docs/15-connecting-data/03-call-an-api/index.md

 :::

 Access API response in the [formula editor](/formulas/overview#the-formula-editor):
-1. In the formula editor add a new node and select the API endpoint from the **APIs** section
+1. In the formula editor, add a new node and select the API endpoint from the **APIs** section
-2. Choose desired data you need
+2. Select the data you want to use

 Available API response data:
 - `isLoading`: Indicates if the API call is in progress